abhilashkakumanu1/geo-distance-demo/README.md

 1. Postgres DB credentials are hardcoded into docker-compose file.
 In prod environment these have to be passed through .env file
 2. CMD in docker-compose file is setup for live-reload i.e it for dev environment.
 For prod environment we have create another compose file (docker-compose.prod.file) that doesn't have live reload and executes `yarn run start` command instead of `yarn run dev`
+3. E2E tests require server to be running to work